Who shows up, who should, and whether higher pay attracts virtue or just ambition.

 This idea has already been proven.
 Singapore has been running this experiment since 1965 — and the results are in.

-When Singapore gained independence in 1965, its GDP per capita was $516, unemployment was 14%, and roughly one-third of its population lived in slums.
+When Singapore gained independence in 1965, its GDP per capita was $516, unemployment was 14%, and a third of its population lived in slums.
 Its founding leaders made a deliberate decision: pay government officials competitive private-sector salaries and hold them to an uncompromising standard of accountability.

 (Henry Powers letter, 5/19/2026)